 For businesses, innovation is the fuel, the very “stuff” of growth.
 A focus on innovation is important because it allows the organization to define issues and apply solutions.
 Simple as that sounds, trying to pull your head up from the day to day operations is often impossible.
 Just running the business is a full-time occupation.
 You need a practice to truly explore what ‘can be’, test your hypotheses and build the solution without the noise from the current day to day.

 Getting started doesn’t need to be hard.
 I am a fan of the lean startup movement because it is a process that can be incorporated into any business.
 It allows for creativity to be applied to well-defined problems.
 The problem and creative solutions together form your hypothesis.
 The ‘science’ comes in when you test these hypothesis within the market.
 These techniques are essential because they put a process around innovation and that saves money and time.

-Why mature businesses should learn from startups?
+Why mature businesses should learn from startups and have Fully-Verified’s service for KYC?
 We do things differently.
 The Lean definition of a startup: a temporary organization designed to search for a repeatable and scalable business model.
 This is a difficult concept for a mature business but it is truly the only way a business can rapidly test and deploy the level of innovation it will need to compete into the future.
 An article by Steve Blank in Harvard Business Review further defines the lean startup concepts.
 Eric Reis defined the Lean movement because he realized that waterfall development, the tech industry’s traditional, linear product development approach, should be replaced by iterative agile techniques.